-Users are responsible for safeguarding their files, identification codes and passwords, and for using them for their intended purposes only.
-Each user is responsible for all transactions made under the authorization of his or her ID, and for all network activity originating from his or her data jack.
-Users are solely responsible for their personal use of information technology resources and are prohibited from representing or implying that the content constitutes the views or policies of the College.
-Users are not to use an alias or perform any activity that alters or eliminates their login ID or makes it appear that another performed their actions.
+Users are responsible for safeguarding the user's files, identification codes and passwords, and for using them for their intended purposes only.
+Each user is responsible for all transactions made under the authorization of the user's ID, and for all network activity originating from the user's account or personal computer.
+Users are solely responsible for the user's personal use of information technology resources and are prohibited from representing or implying that the content constitutes the views or policies of the College.
+Users are not to use an alias or perform any activity that alters or eliminates the user's login ID or makes it appear that another performed the user's actions.

 Do not share your password and do not use anyone else's password.
-If a user has reason to believe their password has become known by another user, it is the user's responsibility to change it immediately.
+If a user has reason to believe the user's password has become known by another user, it is the user's responsibility to change it immediately.

-F. Expectation of Civil Conduct
+F. Expectation of Civil Conduct: